April 1981 United Kingdom snow storm

-The April 1981 United Kingdom snow storm was an exceptionally late snow event that primarily affected Great Britain between 23 and 26 April 1981.
+An exceptionally late snow storm affected Great Britain between 23 and 26 April 1981.
 The snow event was of particular note for its lateness in the season and its intensity.
 Also associated with the pressure system was low temperatures.
 On the night of the 23rd, the temperature at Dalwhinnie fell to -11.0 C.

 Snowfall totals

 Totals across southern England, Wales, the Midlands and the North West widely exceeded 30 cm.
 On the 25th alone, 20 cm were reported to have fallen across southern and western England and Wales.
 In total, 66 cm was reported to have fallen in Gloucestershire.
 Also, there was level snow of 60 cm around the Peak District with 20 ft drifts reported in strong winds.
 Also 20 ft high drifts were recorded in Derbyshire and Staffordshire.

 Temperatures

 Along with a snow, temperatures were exceptionally below normal for this stage in April.
 At Birmingham, the temperature didn't exceed 3.0 C between the 24th and 26th and in some places, the temperature remained permanently below 0 C. The lowest temperature of all was -11.0 C on the night of the 23rd at Dalwhinnie.
 Usually at this stage in April, the temperature would be expected to reach around 16 C.